-- Our article Do your research includes detailed tips to consider before starting a new complementary therapy, including helpful suggestions for doing your research and questions to ask. - Our webpage Complementary and alternative treatments includes brief information about many of the popular types of complementary therapies and links to professional associations for their therapists. - UpToDate is an evidence-based health information website that includes a section on complementary and alternative therapies for RA.
-The page is updated regularly based on recent research.
+- National Psoriasis Foundation (USA) has some useful information on complementary and integrative medicine for both PsA and psoriasis, and covers diet and nutrition, activity and mindful lifestyle, and hands-on care (e.g. acupuncture).
+Click on the headings to access more detailed information. - Our article Do your research includes detailed tips to consider before starting a new complementary therapy, including helpful suggestions for doing your research and questions to ask. - Our resource Complementary and alternative treatments includes brief information about many of the popular types of complementary therapies and links to professional associations for their therapists.